 Renewable Operating Permits (ROPs) are permits for major sources of air pollutants.
 These permits are typically are a conglomeration of a stationary source’s existing permits.
 Unlike other permits, the ROP must be renewed every five (5) years.
 The process of getting, renewing, or even changing an ROP can be complicated.

-This webinar series will focus on facilities in Michigan that either have an issued ROP, are in the process of applying for an initial ROP, or are working with these facilities.
+This webinar series focuses on facilities in Michigan that either have an issued ROP, are in the process of applying for an initial ROP, or are working with these facilities.
 Michigan Department of Environment, Great Lakes, and Energy (EGLE) air quality specialists will discuss best management practices on a variety of topics, including applications, modifications, reporting, compliance assurance monitoring, and testing all related to ROPs.

 If your facility has a Title V ROP, is going to be becoming a major source of air pollutants, thinking about modifying your permit, or you just want to get a better (and deeper!) understanding of the Title V ROP process – this webinar series is for you!